 Blog

-Spring Boot’s RestTemplate
+Introducing Spring Boot’s RestTemplate

-Microservices and distributed applications are a rising trend in today’s software development practices.
-One thing for sure is that at some point two microservices have the need to communicate with each other.
-The simplest approach to achieve that is to use HTTP-based communication like REST (Representational State Transfer).
-To do that, we use in Spring Boot the RestTemplate as shown in the Listing below.
-In this example we reach an endpoint given as parameter (url) via HTTP GET and expect a list of type Product in the response body.
+To do that, we use the RestTemplate in Spring Boot as shown in the Listing below.
+In this example, we reach an endpoint given as parameter (url) via HTTP GET and expect a list of type Product in the response body.
 This response is used in an orchestrated endpoint reachable via /products/ and collects various products from endpoints of different microservices (more context of the demo online shop can be found here).

 @RestController